-Nothing quite says fall to us here at Rocket City Mom like a caramel apple, a little kettle corn, and a pumpkin carving contest or two.
-Will any of those things happen in 2020?
-Funny you should ask.
-The answer is…kind of.
+Nothing quite says Fall to us here at Rocket City Mom like a caramel apple, a little kettle corn, and a pumpkin carving contest or two.
+There’s plenty to be found using this list of Fall festivals, carnivals and special events happening all around the Tennessee Valley this Fall.
+Who knows, you might discover a brand new autumnal favorite to go with that pumpkin spice latte!

 Do you know of one we missed?
 We’d love to add it, just send us a note at firstname.lastname@example.org and be sure to include the information listed here (e.g. Date/Time, Cost, URL, Location).

 To get the full 411 about all that is happening in and around the Tennessee Valley this fall including information on Fall Break Camps, Trick/Trunk or Treating options, Halloween Parties, and more head over to the 2022 Fall Activity Guide.
 Then be sure to share the scoop with your friends so you’ll see familiar faces when you are out and about this fall season.

 Looking for early fall fun?
 You’ll find it here.
 Weekends in September can be hot, hot, hot or come with a slight chill but they always come with fun!

 Cost: $12 – $15

 t’s harvest time, and nothing says FALL quite like Festifall at the Garden!
 The two-month celebration of the changing seasons features pumpkins, scarecrows, campouts, nature hikes, and more.
 As the air turns crisp and the leaves begin to change color, there’s no better place to connect with nature and enjoy the beauty of autumn.

 Date/Time: September 9 & October 14 | 5-8 PM

 Come walk around historic Downtown Huntsville, check out the art and artisan goods from over 30 local vendors, and enjoy beautiful evenings, an open entertainment district, and world-class people and puppy watching!